eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 5. After the PID or attestation is issued to the Wallet Unit, the Wallet Unit verifies the authenticity of the PID or attestation; see [Section 6.6.2.6](#6625-Wallet-Unit-verifies-PID-or-attestation).

-6. Finally, the User may have to activate a PID before they can use it; see [Section 6.6.2.6](#6626-User-activates-the-pid-or-attestation).
+6. Finally, the User will activate a PID before they can use it; see [Section 6.6.2.6](#6626-User-activates-the-pid-or-attestation).

 More detailed requirements for the issuance process of PIDs and attestations, for instance regarding the issuance protocol, are included in \[Topic 10\] and \[Topic 23\].